Sibling rivalry isn’t a thing at our house.

 Get along t-shirt

-Basically, this is an extra large shirt that you put both children in until they stop fighting.
+Basically, this is an extra-large shirt that you put both children in until they stop fighting.
+It certainly promotes closeness.
+Literally.

 Have them sit together holding hands